There are distinct partnership advantages and disadvantages.

 Partnerships, unlike sole proprietorships, are entities legally separate from the partners themselves.
 In a general partnership, however, profits and losses flow through to the partners’ tax returns.

 Each general partner has equal responsibility and authority to run the business.
-Each partner should be involved in day-to-day operations of the business, and should make management decisions.
+Each partner should be involved in the day-to-day operations of the business and should make management decisions.

 Any partner may represent the business without the knowledge of the other partners—the actions of one partner can bind the entire partnership.
 If one partner signs a contract on behalf of the partnership, the general partnership and each partner are responsible for that contract.
 The shared ownership concept that characterizes a business partnership gives it certain distinct advantages and disadvantages.

 Partnerships are relatively easy to establish; however, time should be invested in developing the partnership agreement.
 In a partnership agreement, the following arrangements, among others, should be spelled out:

 - How the business will be financed

 - What happens if a partner dies

 - What happens if one or both partners want to dissolve the partnership